cpp-linter/cpp-linter-action/docs/permissions.md

 1. Needed by the token used in `actions/checkout` to commit and push the formatted changes back to the branch.

+!!! info "Check out the pull request head"

+    On `pull_request` events `actions/checkout` provides the merge commit (`refs/pull/N/merge`), not the branch.
+A commit made on it would carry that merge into the pull request, so auto-fix only commits when the head commit is checked out, and prints a warning otherwise:

+    ```yaml
+    - uses: actions/checkout@v7
+      with:
+        ref: ${{ github.event.pull_request.head.sha }}
+    ```

+    The expression is empty on `push` events, so the same step works for both.

 !!! warning "CI re-triggering with auto-fix"

     Commits pushed with the default `GITHUB_TOKEN` do not start new workflow